Ignaz Kiechle

-Ignaz Kiechle (23 February 1930 in Kempten im Allgäu, Bavaria – 2 December 2003 in Kempten) was a German politician of the Christian Social Union in Bavaria (CSU).
+Ignaz Kiechle (23 February 1930 – 2 December 2003) was a German politician of the Christian Social Union in Bavaria (CSU).

-After the 1983 West German federal election, chancellor Helmut Kohl appointed him to 'Minister of Food, Agriculture, and Forestry' (Second Kohl cabinet).
+After the 1983 West German federal election, chancellor Helmut Kohl appointed him Minister of Food, Agriculture, and Forestry (Second Kohl cabinet).
 After the 1987 election, he had the same position in the Third Kohl cabinet and then, after the German reunification, in the Fourth Kohl cabinet.
 In January 1993, he left the cabinet because of poor health; Jochen Borchert (CDU) became his successor.

 From 1969 to 1994 Kiechle was a member of the Bundestag (German Parliament).
 From 1959 until 1968 he was a farmer leading the farm of his parents.

 Kiechle and his wife Cäcilia had four children.
-Their son Thomas (* 1967) became mayor of Kempten in 2014.
+Their son Thomas (born 1967) became mayor of Kempten in 2014.